 I’m a third year PhD student in statistics at Lancaster University.
 I am currently working on scalable Gaussian process modelling with an application to environmental datasets.
 I am very fortunate to have three excellent supervisors: Professor David Leslie and Dr Chris Nemeth from Lancaster’s statistics department, and Dr Paul Young from environmental sciences.
-Within my PhD I spent 3 months with Mind Foundry working with Alessandra Tosi working on multi-objective Bayesian optimisation problems.
+Within my PhD I have spent 6 months working in the Supply Chain and Optimisation team at Amazon under the supervision of James Hensman working on building end-to-end emulators for doubly intractable problems.
+I have also spent 3 months with Mind Foundry working with Alessandra Tosi working on multi-objective Bayesian optimisation problems.

 Prior to starting my PhD I worked as a Data Scientist at a natural language processing startup Relative Insight.
 In this role I spent time thinking about abstractive text summarisation of forum and Twitter data.
 I have also spent time working on graph theory projects with the Institute for Environmental Analytics and time-series modelling with SAP.

 For a more formal description of my background, please see my CV.